Gabriel París Gordillo: Promotions as officer

 Gabriel París was promoted to Major in 1941 at the Colombia Superior School of War.
 In 1941 was later promoted to Lieutenant Colonel and was sent to study in Fort Leavenworth, United States.
 He was later assigned trainer at the Colombian Superior School of War and Chief of the Mounted and Veterinary.
 In 1949 was assigned commander of the Grupo N° 2 Rondón unit and in 1950, Chief of the Second Brigade, based in Barranquilla.
 He was later assigned commander of the Fourth Brigade, based in Medellín.

 Under Rojas Pinillas rule

 During the government of President Gustavo Rojas Pinilla, París was appointed to many public office posts.

 General of the Army

-París was promoted to Brigadier General on February 28, 1953 and assigned commander of the Colombian Army.
+París was promoted to Brigadier General on February 28, 1953, and assigned commander of the Colombian Army.
 On June 27 of this same year París was appointed alternative representative of Colombia in the disarmament commission of the UN Security Council acting as ambassador of Colombia to the United Nations.

 Ministries

-París was appointed Minister of Justice on February 9, 1954 and later on August 7 appointed as Minister of War.
+París was appointed Minister of Justice on February 9, 1954, and later on August 7 appointed as Minister of War.
 He also managed the Ministry of Foreign Affairs temporarily.
-París occupied the presidency of Colombia temporarily while General Rojas Pinilla visited Ecuador between July 30 and August 2 in 1955.
-On February 29, 1956 París was promoted to the rank of Major General.
+París occupied the presidency of Colombia temporarily while General Rojas Pinilla visited Ecuador between July 30 and August 2, 1955.
+On February 29, 1956, París was promoted to the rank of Major General.